20kdc/datum/rust/README.md

 The MSRV is `1.54.0`.

 If it comes down to breaking API compatibility or breaking MSRV compatibility, then the MSRV will be updated without a major version bump.

-However,
+However, _this really shouldn't happen._ The crate should not significantly grow in scope (at most, possibly Serde support), and the decoupled structure should stop issues like lifetimes getting entangled.